-Later, Musk assumed a more prominent role in the company and took over as CEO in 2008.
+Later, Musk took over an important role in the company as CEO in 2008.
 As Musk and Tesla continue to innovate, the EV maker's stock has surged over 700% in 2020 alone and has a market capitalization of nearly $1 trillion at the time of writing.

 2. SolarCity

-By 2016, Musk created legal problems for himself when Tesla acquired the company for over $2 billion, with some angry shareholders claiming in court that Musk had unfairly strong-armed Tesla's board to approve the deal and unjustly enriched family members.
+In 2016, Musk encountered legal issues when Tesla bought SolarCity for over $2 billion.
+Some shareholders alleged in court that he influenced Tesla's board to approve the deal, unfairly favoring his family members.

 On April 27, 2022, Vice Chancellor Joseph R. Slights ruled in favor of Musk in the Delaware Court of Chancery.